pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 Here we'll look into architecture of the data workflow while practical hand-ons are given in the Tutorial section.

 **1. Grid topology data**
-OpenStreetMap (OSM) data are being retrieved from the OSM server to be used to build the power grid topology model.
+OpenStreetMap `OSM <https://www.openstreetmap.org/>`_ data are used to build power grid topology model.
+OSM is the biggest crowd-sourced collection of geographic information, which is daily updated and includes geolocation references.
+The OSM data are being loaded by `download_osm_data` and cleaned by `clean_osm_data` rules, respectively.
-It's possible to check and validate OSM-extracted data directly:
-- Snakemake scripts
-- validation notebooks

 **2. Climate data**
 Currently we relay on ERA5 <link> data and `atlite` to process them.